 The biggest drawback being that with many prop trading firms you won’t be an employee which means no benefits and no salary.
 You’ll make as much as you earn through your trading and not a penny more.

-To the super confident amongst you, this probably doesn’t seem like a problem; you believe in your trading strategy and are comfortable.
+To the super confident among you, this probably doesn’t seem like a problem; you believe in your trading strategy and are comfortable with the risk.